***THE PORTFOLIO 2.0 - IMPROVEMENTS UNDER WAY!!****

 PURPOSES

-1. A support to achieve the learning outcomes of the PhD degree
+1. A support to achieve the learning outcomes of the PhD degree (LEARNING PORTFOLIO)

-Several of these goals are not necessarily practiced through your thesis work, and are often not examined at the public defense of your doctoral thesis.
+Several of the learning outcomes for the PhD degree are not necessarily practiced through your thesis work, and are often not examined at the public defense of your doctoral thesis.

-Examples of such learning outcomes are:
+Examples of such PhD learning outcomes are:

 - “demonstrate an ability to identify the need for further knowledge”